Rosebel Gold Mine

 • Construction and Debottlenecking

-The processing plant’s expansion and upgrade are currently underway.
-Upon reaching nameplate capacity, the project will have an annual gold production capacity of 10 tonnes.
+Mine and processing plant expansions are currently underway.
+Upon reaching nameplate capacity, the operation will have an annual gold production capacity of 10 tonnes.

 • M&A